What Can Western Balkans Offer in Software Development?

 - Cetinje: Cetinje, situated in central Montenegro, provides an average salary of $2952 for software developers.
 In Cetinje, developers are presented with a unique opportunity to benefit from a harmonious blend of promising career opportunities, a nurturing community, and a breathtaking environment.

 IT Outsourcing Serbia: Reviewing Serbian IT Market

-For businesses that want to hire developers in Serbia, we summed up the advantages and disadvantages of outsourcing and nearshoring to Serbia in the table below:
+For businesses that want to hire software development Serbia expert, we summed up the advantages and disadvantages of outsourcing and nearshoring to Serbia in the table below:

 Summing Up: Outsourcing Software Development to Serbia vs. Montenegro vs. Albania vs. Ukraine

 As we reviewed the most popular Balkan countries for software development outsourcing, it’s worth mentioning one more country that has been quite popular as an outsourcing destination in the last decade.